Crash in south London, travel advisories in effect from Environment Canada

 According to police, one driver was transported to hospital by paramedic services.

-The agency says anywhere from five to 10 cm could fall across the region, causing slick road conditions and poor visibility.
+The agency says snow squalls could cause slick road conditions and poor visibility.

-Meanwhile, Huron and Perth are under snow squall watches and Grey-Bruce are under a snow squall warning.
+Wingham - Blyth - Northern Huron County and Grey-Bruce are under a snow squall warning.

+Wingham - Blyth - Northern Huron County is also under a winter weather travel advisory.

 Motorists should always drive according to the conditions.